Mouhadjer20/meal-optimization/README.md

 ---

 ## 💡 Inspiration
-Inspired by the need for smarter meal planning in busy lifestyles, this project combines the power of optimization with nutritional science to create meaningful, personalized solutions.(Practical Work Sheet n.2) 🌱
+Inspired by the need for smarter meal planning in busy lifestyles, this project combines the power of optimization with nutritional science to create meaningful, personalized solutions.[Practical Work Sheet n.2](dl tp2 RO ing diet local search.pdf) 🌱

 ---